 Number of countries with no score

 ODIN 2020/21 strives to be an effective tool to assist countries in making progress toward open data.
 With each assessment, we continue to expand data sets included and countries covered.
 Through our program of country engagement, we encourage communication to addresses countries’ practical concerns, while remaining independent.
 The new developments of the ODIN website highlight the future frontiers of open data, complementing our work in promoting data use and better data governance, both essential components of a sustainable approach to open official statistics.
 The ODIN 2020/21 Annual Report explores these themes further, as well as going deeper into the topics already discussed in this summary.
-Visit our website to read the Annual Report in late February, prior to the 52nd UN Statistical Commission in 2021.
+Visit our website to read the Annual Report.